-The identification activity consists in gathering as much information as possible about the event risk, its possible causes and effects.
-This activity aims at increasing the knowledge of risk exposure of the different business areas, at assessing the adequacy of controls and at identifying the best solutions for the management of any critical situations.
+The identification activity consists of gathering as much information as possible about the event risk, its possible causes and effects.
+This activity aims to increase the knowledge of risk exposure of the different business areas, assess the adequacy of controls and identify the best solutions for the management of any critical situations.

-The process of collection of business expert opinion, carried out through the Risk Self-Assessment (RSA) method, is based on interviews with management in order to identify and assess the potential operational risk events that can occur, as well as to assess the adequacy of the control system and to identify the best solutions to manage potential critical situations.
+The process of collection of the business expert opinion, carried out through the Risk Self-Assessment (RSA) method, is based on meetings with management in order to identify and assess the potential operational risk events that can occur, as well as to assess the adequacy of the control system and identify the best solutions to manage potential critical situations.

-The data collected include the impact of the estimated risk event and the estimate of the expected frequency of the occurrence of events considered on an annual basis.

-The information collected on operational risk events is divided according to the concept of cause - event - effect, in order to accurately describe the chain of events that caused the economic impact due to event risk.
+The data collected includes the impact of the estimated risk event and the estimate of the expected frequency of the occurrence of events considered on an annual basis.
+The information collected on operational risk events is divided according to the concept of cause - event - effect, in order to accurately describe the chain of events that caused the economic impact due to said risk event.